 All public key policy ACLs

 All security group policy ACLs are applied in undefined order.
 Per security-group-in-common, the materialized authorization rules are the intersection of the authorization rules between the consumer and producer.
 A match found in any of the security group policy ACLs is consider a match is found.

+The restricted-user policy ACLs

 The any-user policy ACLs.

-The anonymous policy ACLs
+The anonymous-user policy ACLs